 - You’re starting university after some time away from education

-This programme will give you the skills to understand the challenges and contribute to the solutions of major global issues.
+This degree will give you the skills to understand the challenges and contribute to the solutions of major global issues.
 You will cover topics such as natural resource management, wildlife conservation, animal welfare, agro-forestry, ecology and community supported agriculture.
-The course has been developed in collaboration with the Soil Association Food for Life programme that aims to ‘make good food the easy choice for everyone’ in schools, nurseries, hospitals and care homes.
+The course has been developed in collaboration with the Soil Association Food for Life programme and is centred around four key themes – People and Food, Food and the Environment, People and the Environment, and Making a Difference.

 The Royal Agricultural University is an endorsing institution under the Home Office’s Start-up visa route.
 The Start-up visa is for graduates who demonstrate high entrepreneurial potential and wish to start a business in the UK for the first time.